• Skip to main content

 I have been lucky to always live by a body of water and with that, have grown up with all sorts of seafood dishes.
 I'll take a bowl of steamed clams any day, thank you!

-And with summer at its peak, there is nothing I enjoy more than a bowl of ice cold tilapia ceviche, extra hot sauce, a cold drink and crisp tortilla chips.
-Maybe with a passion fruit mojito in one hand and ceviche in the other.
+And with summer at its peak, there is nothing better than a bowl of ice cold tilapia ceviche with extra hot sauce, maybe some spicy pineapple pico de gallo and chilled micheladas.
+Or maybe a passion fruit mojito in one hand and ceviche in the other.
 Sounds glorious, doesn't it?

 Tilapia Ceviche

-Ceviche is a dish where raw fish marinates with fresh citrus juice, in this case, lemon and lime juice.
+Ceviche is a dish where raw fish is marinated with fresh citrus juice, in this case, lemon and lime juice.
 The acidic citrus gently "cooks" the fish and provides great bright flavor too.

 Finely chopped jalapeno, fresh herbs and cubed avocado and cucumber are mixed in right before serving.
 If those ingredients were added at the beginning of the marinating process, the lime juice would break it down too much, creating. a mushy consistency.